Ronald Parker: Career

-credits include Night Ride Home with Rebecca DeMornay, Keith Carradine and Ellen Burstyn, The William Coit Story with Bonnie Bedelia and Neil Patrick Harris, The Price of Love with Peter Facinelli and Jay Ferguson, Gone in a Heartbeat with James Marsden, and Gargantua with Emile Hirsch and Adam Baldwin.
-He has also done uncredited writing on several limited series, including the eight-hour Napoleon with John Malkovitch, Isabella Rossellini and Gérard Depardieu.
+credits include Night Ride Home with Rebecca De Mornay, Keith Carradine and Ellen Burstyn; The William Coit Story with Bonnie Bedelia and Neil Patrick Harris; The Price of Love with Peter Facinelli and Jay R. Ferguson; Gone in a Heartbeat with James Marsden; and Gargantua with Emile Hirsch and Adam Baldwin.
+He has also done uncredited writing on several limited series, including the eight-hour Napoleon with John Malkovich, Isabella Rossellini, and Gérard Depardieu.

 Parker was a producer on the Emmy-winning miniseries Broken Trail starring Robert Duvall and directed by Walter Hill.

 He has taught screenwriting at the University of Southern California.